Registration and Scheduling

 You may still drop a class online through Connect Carolina through the 8th week of the semester (see the Registrar’s Academic Calendar each semester for the specific deadline date).
 Once the drop deadline has passed, students must submit an appeal to the appeals committee of their college or school to request a late course drop.
 Students should consult with an academic advisor to discuss the appeal process.
 Possible legitimate reasons for requesting a course drop after the eighth week of classes include serious illness, personal or family problems, financial problems requiring employment after the start of the semester, or other compelling and extenuating circumstances that prevent students from meeting their academic responsibilities.
 Submission of an appeal does not ensure that the request will be granted, and students must continue to attend classes and complete all assignments until informed of the committee’s decision.

-The registrar keeps up to date deadlines for drop and withdraw deadlines for all academic semesters here.
+The Registrar keeps up to date deadlines for drop and withdraw deadlines for all academic semesters here.

 After a summer term begins, if you never attended your summer class(es) and want to drop all of your classes, this is also considered a “cancellation.”
 You will need to secure letters of non-attendance from the instructor of each class.
 See an academic advisor to discuss the steps you need to take to secure this documentation.

 - If you are in one class, have attended the class and want to drop the class, you need to withdraw (since you will no longer be taking any classes that term).
 This also applies if you are in two classes, attended both and want to drop both, you will also need to withdraw.
-Check the registrar’s calendar and ensure you are aware of deadlines for refunds and the process for how to withdraw from classes.
+Check the Registrar’s calendar and ensure you are aware of deadlines and the process for how to withdraw from classes.

 - If you are in two classes and wish to drop only one course, please see an academic advisor to discuss a course drop.
 Pay particular attention to the drop deadline dates on the calendar as well.